ArjayS/vue_fullStack_ecommerce/README.md

 @1:52:30, Testing our 3 endpoints through postman

 @1:54:30, Installing Nodemon (development install, npm install --save-dev nodemon).
 Change the command to run the server from 'npx babel-node src/server' to 'npx nodemon --exec npx babel-node src/server.js'.
 I created a 'start' command in the package.json so that I will only hit 'npm start' in the ommand line to start the server.

+@1:57:30, Continue writing endpoints, Fourth endpoint for adding an item on a cart, which the client will send a req.body

+@2:00:10, Fifth endpoint is for removing items in the cart